 Cellular services are provided by means of a cellular phone which emits non-ionizing radiation (also known as electromagnetic radiation).
-Consumer Protection Regulations (Information regarding Non-Ionizing Radiation from a Cellular Telephone) 2002, specify the maximum permitted radiation level for a cellular phone measured in units of Specific Absorption Rate (SAR) and informing Telephone's customers accordingly.
+Consumer Protection Regulations (Information regarding Non-Ionizing Radiation from a Cellular Telephone) 5762-2002, specify the maximum permitted radiation level for a cellular phone measured in units of Specific Absorption Rate (SAR) and informing Telephone's customers accordingly.
 As far as Telephone is aware, all the cellular phones that it markets comply with the relevant SAR standards.
-See also Section 3.24.2E.
+See also Section 3.20.2.E.

-3.17.2 Legal proceedings
+3.14.2 Legal proceedings

-For details of material legal proceedings allegedly relating, according to a claim made by the plaintiffs, to topics linked with electromagnetic radiation, see Sections 3.21.1.C, 3.21.1F, 3.21.1.G.
+For details of material legal proceedings allegedly relating, according to a claim made by the plaintiffs, to topics linked with electromagnetic radiation, see Section 3.17.1.B.
 It should be noted that Telephone's existing insurance policies do not cover electromagnetic radiation damage.
 In view of an explicit exclusion in the terms of the policy resulting from a global trend, it is difficult to buy significant insurance cover at a reasonable cost for this matter.

-3.17.3 Telephone's policy for environmental risk management
+3.14.3 Telephone's policy for environmental risk management

 Telephone conducts periodic radiation tests in order to ascertain its compliance with permitted operation standards and the standards of the International Radiation Protection Agency.
 These tests are outsourced and performed by companies authorized by the Ministry for Protection of the Environment.
-Telephone invests an average of NIS 4.5 million per year in this operation.
-The radiation regulations will require payment of fees amounting to approximately NIS 4 million for the granting and renewal of the permits required under the Radiation Law.